 by the news.

-Today she lives in France at the ripe age of 99.
-However, she occasionally returns to America for brief appearances, such as her speech at the 75th Academy Awards
+Today she lives in France at the ripe age of 100.
+She occasionally returned to America for brief appearances, such as her speech at the 75th Academy Awards

 and for the 65th anniversary of Gone With The Wind